ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 Therefore, if :code:`x_native` is a :code:`tf.Variable`,
 then :code:`x_native` is updated inplace with :code:`val_native`.
-Irrespective of whether the native array is a :code:`tf.Tensor` or a :code:`tf.Variable`, an inplace update is then also performed on the :code:`ivy.Array` instance, if provided in the input.
+Irrespective of whether the native array is a :code:`tf.Tensor` or a :code:`tf.Variable`, an inplace update is then also performed on the :class:`ivy.Array` instance, if provided in the input.

 **PyTorch**: